-This is our most popular service and the one that most clients opt for.
+This is our most popular CV writing service, and the one that most clients opt for.

 We recommend this option if we feel that your CV requires more extensive work than a reformat, but the basic process we follow is exactly the same: